 What can we do in the meantime?

-To curb aging and give researchers time to score more successes, there are several things we can do.
+To rein in aging and give researchers time to make more breakthroughs, there are several things we can do.

-By now there is abundant evidence from studies of nematode worms, fruit flies, rodents and monkeys that a severe restriction of caloric intake (without neglecting essential nutrients) can fight age-related diseases and increase lifespan by revitalizing the body's repair systems.
+By now there is abundant evidence from studies of nematode worms, fruit flies, rodents and monkeys that a severe restriction of calorie intake (without leaving out essential nutrients) can fight age-related diseases and increase lifespan by revitalizing the body's repair systems.

-Unfortunately, for humans a calorie restriction too severe causes side effects: lack of energy and reduced libido on everyone.
-A recent study found that more moderate reductions in calorie intake can provide some improvements in the signs of aging without much of the drawback.
+Unfortunately, for humans a calorie restriction too severe causes side effects: lack of energy and reduced libido for everyone.
+A recent study found that more moderate reductions in calorie intake can provide some improvements in signs of aging without much inconvenience.

-Intermittent fasting and limited time feeding?
-They "mimic" calorie restriction, but whether they work long-term remains to be seen.
+Intermittent fasting and time-limited feeding?
+They “mimic” calorie restriction, but it remains to be seen whether they work in the long term.

-drugs such as rapamycin, metformin and resveratrol they appear to be promising candidates for reducing age-related diseases and curbing aging by lengthening life.
+drugs such as rapamycin, the metformin and the resveratrol they seem promising candidates to reduce age-related diseases and put the brakes on aging by extending life.
 Again, long-term safety and efficacy remain to be established.

 The common denominator "brake": inflammation

-And for those who have an aversion to strict diets and anti-aging drugs?
-Among the simplest ways to fight inflammation, there is obviously exercise, reducing saturated fat and increasing polyunsaturated fat.
+What about those with an aversion to strict diets and anti-aging drugs?
+Among the simplest ways to fight inflammation, there is obviously physical exercise, reducing saturated fats and increasing polyunsaturated fats.

-In summary: let's take care of the hypothalamus while the researchers do their job.
+In summary: let's take care of the hypothalamus while researchers do their work.